CISecurity/ControlsAssessmentSpecification/control-10/control-10.1.rst

 	* - Asset Type
 	  - Security Function
 	  - Implementation Groups
-	* - Data
+	* - Devices
 	  - Protect
 	  - 1, 2, 3

 Dependencies
 ------------
-* Sub-control 1.4: Maintain Detailed Asset Inventory
+* Safeguard 1.1: Establish and Maintain Detailed Enterprise Asset Inventory
-* Sub-control 1.5: Maintain Asset Inventory Information
+* Safeguard 2.1: Establish and Maintain a Software Inventory
-* Sub-control 5.1: Establish Secure Configurations
+* Safeguard 4.1: Establish and Maintain a Secure Configuration Process

 Inputs
 -----------
+#. :code:`GV1`: Enterprise asset inventory
+#. :code:`GV5`: Authorized sofware inventory
+#. :code:`GV3`: Configuration standards

+Operations
+----------
 #.
-Endpoint Inventory: Endpoint Inventory
+Use :code:`GV1` to identify and enumerate assets capable of supporting anti-malware software: :code:`GV30` (M1)
 #.
-Backup configuration policy is available
+Use :code:`GV5` to identify authorized anti-malware software: :code:`GV31`
 #.
-Backup software (either OS or 3d party) configuration is available and able to be queried
+For each asset identified in Operation 1, use the output of Operation 2
 	#.
-Backup software logs are available and can be queried
+Identify and enumerate assets with at least one authorized anti-malware software intalled: :code:`GV32` (M2)
 	#.
-Successful backup staleness threshold is defined (a maximum time period allowed between backups; recommended value of at least weekly)

-Operations
-----------
+Identify and enumerate assets with only unauthorized anti-malware software installed (M3)
 	#.
-For each endpoint, examine its backup configuration with the available configuration policy (noting appropriately configured and inappropriately configured endpoints along the way), and examine its logs to determine the most recent successful backup completion time (noting whether it was run within the enterprise-defined staleness threshold).
-# Enumerate the endpoints that are both appropriately configured and do not have stale backups
+Identify and enumerate assets without any anti-malware software installed (M4)
 #.
-Compare an endpoints backup configuration with available configuration policy
+For each asset wih a least one authorized anti-malware software installed from Operation 3.1, use :code:`GV3` to check configurations
 	#.
-Interrogate logs to determine most recent successful backup completion time
+Identify and enumerate assets with properly configured anti-malware software (M5)
+	#.
+Identify and enumerate assets with improperly configured anti-malware software (M6)

 Measures
 --------
-* M1 = List of endpoints
+* M1 = Count of assets capable of supporting anti-malware software
-* M2 = Count of M1
+* M2 = Count of assets with at least one authorized anti-malware software installed
-* M3 = List of appropriately configured endpoints
+* M3 = Count of assets with only unauthorized anti-malware software installed
-* M4 = Count of M3
+* M4 = Count of assets without any anti-malware software installed
-* M5 = List of inappropriately configured endpoints
+* M5 = Count of assets with properly configured authorized anti-malware software installed
-* M6 = Count of M5
+* M6 = Count of assets with improperly configured authorized anti-malware software installed
-* M7 = List of endpoints both appropriately configured and without stale backups
-* M8 = Count of M7
-* M9 = List of endpoints either inappropriately configured or without stale backups
-* M10 = Count of M9

 Metrics
 -------